A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Methods

-To assess the effectiveness of our fine-tuned models and to better isolate the impact of domain and task adaptation, we include three baselines.
+To assess the effectiveness of our fine-tuned models and to better isolate the impact of domain and task adaptation, we include four baselines:

-\textbf{Random token selector.} For this baseline, we run three versions with different input lengths (1,024, 2,048, and 4,096 tokens).
+The \textbf{random token selector} is a baselines that randomly selects tokens for the input epicrisis.
+For this baseline, we run three versions with different input lengths (1,024, 2,048, and 4,096 tokens).
 For each setup, we randomly select the starting token index (between 0 and the maximum input length) and a span length (between 1 and 3 tokens) to serve as the predicted answer.
 The answer is extracted from the input context (epicrisis), while entirely ignoring the question.
 This baseline serves as a trivial reference point, highlighting the complexity of the clinical QA task and providing a lower-bound performance estimate.

-\textbf{Majority answer model.} Another simple baseline is based on answering with the most prevalent answer in the training set.
+The \textbf{majority answer model} is another simple baseline is based on answering with the most prevalent answer in the training set.
 This model consistently answers with ``Nu'' (``No''), regardless of the posed question or the epicrisis content.
 While still trivial, the majority answer model can be a more competitive baseline than the random token selector.

-\textbf{Zero-shot inference.} For each of the evaluated models (RoLLaMA2-7B-Instruct, RoMistral-7B-Instruct, Phi-4-mini-instruct, and LLaMA3-OpenBioLLM-8B), we assess performance without any task-specific fine-tuning.
+For each of the open-source LLMs (RoLLaMA2-7B-Instruct, RoMistral-7B-Instruct, Phi-4-mini-instruct, and LLaMA3-OpenBioLLM-8B), we assess performance without any task-specific fine-tuning.
 We use the \texttt{Q+E+A} prompt format across all models.
-The zero-shot setup is meant to reflect the out-of-the-box capabilities of distinct types of LLMs.
+The \textbf{zero-shot inference} setup is meant to reflect the out-of-the-box capabilities of distinct types of LLMs.